boltops-tools/sonic/docs/_docs/install.md

 ### Server Side Dependencies

+For a small set of the commands there are server side dependencies.

 #### sonic ecs-* dependencies

 For the `sonic ecs-*` commands to work `jq` is required on the server side.
 This is covered in the [How It Works]({% link _docs/how-it-works.md %}) section.